Losses/openapi-typescript-codegen/README.md

 * Generates React hooks for OpenAPI specification, which is driven by [jotai](https://github.com/pmndrs/jotai);
 * Fixed many bugs in the schema generator, which could help us generate ajv-compliant JSON Schema;
 * Add client side type validation to enhance the robostness of your website;
-* Dropped the support of OpenAPI v2 and XHR mode.
+* Dropped the support of OpenAPI v2 and XHR mode;
+* Support React Native.

 ## Install